Six Saudi prisoners freed by Yemen's Houthis return home

-DUBAI (Reuters) - Six Saudi Arabian prisoners held in Yemen by the Iran-aligned Houthi group have returned home in a move facilitated by the International Committee of the Red Cross (ICRC), Saudi state media, the ICRC and Houthi media said on Wednesday.
+DUBAI (Reuters) - Six Saudi Arabian prisoners held in Yemen by the Iran-aligned Houthi group returned home on Wednesday, in a move welcomed by the United Nations as it pushes for political negotiations to end almost five years of war.

-The six men arrived in Riyadh on Wednesday, the spokesman for a Saudi-led coalition fighting the Houthis in Yemen said in a statement.
+Facilitated by the International Committee of the Red Cross (ICRC) the six men arrived in Riyadh, the spokesman for a Saudi-led coalition fighting the Houthis in Yemen said in a statement.

 He said the exchange had been part of the Stockholm agreement, a U.N.-mediated deal reached last December in a breakthrough in peace efforts.
 The agreement contained a prisoner exchange which has been slowly and only partially implemented in small batches throughout the year.